 Work more hours if you can’t afford food, Therese Coffey suggests

-Environment secretary accused of ‘appalling’ comments – as government urged to hold emergency Cobra meeting on food shortages
+Environment secretary accused of ‘appalling’ comments – as she also suggests turnips were good seasonal replacement during fruit and veg shortage

 Tory cabinet minister Therese Coffey has suggested people struggling to afford their soaring food bills could consider working more hours.